 It’s called SIMjacking (aka SIM-swapping) and it happens when a cybercriminal, posing as you, convinces your phone carrier to reassign your phone number to their phone by successfully answering your security questions.
 A cursory social media search is often all it takes for crooks to glean the answers they need.
 And once criminals have control of your phone, they have everything they need to steal your identity.
 Accordingly, you might look to a software-based authenticator like Authy or Google Authenticator instead for critical accounts.

 Think twice about free password managers.
 Many of the most popular free password managers actually operate under a freemium business model, meaning you have to pay up if you want the best—sometimes essential—features.
 Do you need your passwords to sync across browsers and devices?
 Do you need digital inheritance?
 Do you need to share logins with family?
 Do you need multi-factor authentication?
 Free password managers don’t usually include these features.
 MFA, in particular, is a must have.
 In the debate between free vs. paid, opt for a paid password manager.
-To that end, consider purchasing a Malwarebytes Premium + Password Manager bundle.
-It’s your all in one solution for staying safe online.

 Create a password manager policy.
 Here’s a tip for small- and medium-sized businesses: Create a password manager policy and let employees know it’s okay to use a password manager to secure their work accounts.
 Your staff is already using a hodgepodge of potentially insecure methods to try and manage their many passwords, and most data breaches start with a weak or reused password.
 An official password manager policy is your first line of defense against a cyberattack on your network.